top of page

 Performance Dates:

-You must be available for all performance dates and tech week (May 31-June 4) to be considered for casting.
+You must be available for all performance dates and tech week to be considered for casting.

 Audition Dates: